ydutertre/myvario/README.md

 ## Supported watches

-I have reduced the number of watches supported compared to GliderSK (removed descent mk1 and charlie d2).
-This is because I am using variable frequency tones for the vario, which are only supported for SDK 3.1.0 and above.
+I have reduced the number of watches supported compared to GliderSK.
+This is because I am using variable frequency tones for the vario, which are only supported for SDK 3.1.0 and above, AND I have added explicit GPS/GLONASS/GALILEO Constellation control, which is only supported in SDK 3.2.0 and above.
 I am testing this application on my Garmin Fenix 7X.

 ## Not a programmer

 I am not a programmer nor developer besides some small experience contributing to N.I.N.A., an open-source astrophotography software suite.
-Monkey C, Github, Garming SDK, etc are all new to me.
+Monkey C, Github, Garmin SDK, etc are all new to me.
 I am a mere tinkerer playing with and monkeying Cedric's work.
 It's likely I have introduced errors, bugs, or code that could be extremely painful to the eyes of experienced developers.
 I apologize for the pain caused!